Why is ensuring the relevance and quality of higher education important?

 - exploring ways of advancing the approach to collecting graduate data by extracting information from existing national administrative databases in collaboration with the network of national experts

-- further expanding the European graduate survey and raising its quality
+- further expanding the European graduate survey through a second phase of the European pilot survey of higher education graduates, taking place in 2022 in 16-18 countries, and raising its quality

 - organising further studies and peer learning activities to improve the evidence base on graduate tracking practice and to make better use of data